Ajn0r/house-buddy/TESTING.md

 ## Testing

-I have made one test_urls.py file in the receipt organizer app to test all URLs.
+I have made one test_urls.py file in the receipt organizer app to test all URLs in that app.

 The rest of the project has been manually tested with the use of an excel sheet.